 Counter-terrorism and Transnational Crime (CTTC) issues continue to represent some of the most pressing and potentially useful areas for cooperation in the ARF region.
 In part due to the dialogue within ARF, there is a growing regional consensus on the nature of these threats.
 A large number of international and regional efforts exist towards combating these threats.
+However, as the region becomes increasingly more integrated and interconnected, there is a need to enhance CTTC cooperation including in the area of border management in order to better safeguard the region from the new and evolving nature of cross-border challenges.
 ARF needs to make concrete progress on those areas where it can bring the most added values.